What is Balloon Sinuplasty?

 - Proven Over 95% of patients whove had the procedure say they would have it again.

 - Fast While recovery time varies with each patient, people can quickly return to normal activities.

 If you have been diagnosed with chronic sinusitis and are not responding well to antibiotics, you may be a candidate for sinus surgery.
-There is now a less invasive option used by ENT doctors to treat chronic sinusitis that is clinically proven to be safe, effective and improve the quality of your life.
+There is now a less invasive option used by ENT doctors to treat chronic sinusitis that is clinically proven to be safe, to be effective, and to improve the quality of your life.

-Balloon Sinuplasty (BSP) uses a small, flexible, balloon catheter to open up blocked sinus passageways and facilitate drainage of the mucus that builds up in patients suffering from chronic sinusitis.
+Balloon sinuplasty uses a small, flexible balloon catheter to open up blocked sinus passageways and facilitate drainage of the mucus that builds up in patients suffering from chronic sinusitis.
 When the sinus balloon is inflated, it restructures and widens the walls of the sinus passageway while maintaining the integrity of the sinus lining.

-- 95% percent of patients who had Balloon Sinuplasty would recommend the procedure to their family and friends.
+- 95% of patients who had balloon sinuplasty would recommend the procedure to their family and friends.